DAR logo, waving red stripes under a blue star

 Known Children:

-Jonathan b-25 October 1790, (lived in Piermont, NH)
+Jonathan b.
+October 25, 1790 (lived in Piermont, New Hampshire)

-Curtis b-15 April 1794
+Curtis b.
+April 15, 1794

-Prentiss b-21 January 1797, (lived in Westmoreland, NH)
+Prentiss b.
+January 21, 1797 (lived in Westmoreland, New Hampshire)

 Attention: This information is provided to assist your research by members and believed to be correct, but may have inconsistencies.
 This is not an official document of NSDAR.